 The BGAN Explorer 710 is a high-speed, portable satellite modem on the Inmarsat network.
 TSF uses the BGAN in the telecoms centres it sets up during its emergency deployments to provide internet lines and telephone calls to relief workers in the field.
 Its battery life and integrated wifi access point allow the BGAN to go for several hours without electricity.
 The output of the BGAN's internet connection reaches 650 kbit/s.

 TSF uses Eutelsat VSAT.
-A Very Small Aperture Terminal (VSAT), is a two-way satellite ground station with a dish antenna that is smaller than 3 meteres (TSF tends to favour 1.2m dishes for its deployments).
-VSATs are most commonly used by TSF when a high bandwith is required.
+A Very Small Aperture Terminal (VSAT), is a two-way satellite ground station with a dish antenna that is smaller than 3 metres (TSF tends to favour 1.2m dishes for its deployments).
+VSATs are most commonly used by TSF when a high bandwidth is required.

 The ISatphone 2 is a mobile satellite telephone on the Inmarsat network.
 It is lightweight and compact, making it ideal for TSF's deployments.
 The ISatphone is used by TSF during emergency missions, both to provide free calls for the affected populations, and to remain in contact with responders on the ground when mobile networks are down.
 The satphone can receive and send SMS, make and receive voicecalls and also has an integrated GPS tracking service with an emergency alert button.